frnmst/spectrscan/README.md

 If the ouput file exists then the new scanned documents will be added as the tail of the existing one.

-The default system scanner is used (so this must be already configured).
+The default system scanner is used.

 Options:
     -h, --help                  print this help